 Organize your logistics

-Catering is a field service business, so logistics plays into every aspect of your work, from the tools you need to use to the way you have to approach marketing.
+Catering is a field service business, so logistics plays into every aspect of your work, from the tools you need to use to the way you have to approach food safety.
 Organize your logistics early, and everything else will be easier to plan.

 Determine where you will be cooking.
 Are you going to use your home kitchen for food preparation, rent commercial kitchen space, or do you have a restaurant to work out of?